Mail & Packages

 Max Palevsky Residential Commons has specific package pick-up hours: Monday-Saturday, 9:00AM-1:00AM.
 Packages can be picked up 24/7 in all other buildings.

 If a resident experiences or learns of something within their room or building that is in need of repair, they should submit a work order in Maximo.
 The work order system helps notify the appropriate individual in order to address the issue.
+Our agreement with Facilities Services is that by placing a service request you are granting permission to enter during regular business hours.
 Urgent issues such as a power outages or leaks should be reported immediately to the front desk of the building.
 Urgent items will be addressed immediately and may require staff to enter occupied spaces without advance notice.

 General maintenance checks of student rooms are conducted each quarter.
 These checks are typically done during the break periods for the purpose of completing preventative maintenance.
 If there are plans to do these checks outside of the break period, residents will be notified in advance.